Who We Are

 Following the success and learnings that allowed Hope in a Bottle to be Plastic Neutral, the Plastic Credit Exchange (PCX) was founded as a non-profit with the vision to replicate the concept of a "carbon credit" for plastic.
 Our goal is to build a rigorous, ethical, environmentally-sound marketplace that enables companies to purchase certified plastic credits to offset the plastic waste they cannot eliminate from their packaging and the plastic waste they've already put out into the world.
 This marketplace will be judiciously monitored by a board of trustees with backgrounds in environmental research, management and policy.

-Nanette is also the founder of Plastic Credit Exchange, Inc. (PCX), the first non-profit plastic offset program globally that has built a community committed to seeking out the most environmentally sound solutions for plastic waste.
+Nanette is the Founder and Chairperson of Plastic Credit Exchange, Inc. (PCX), the first global non-profit plastic offset program that has built a community committed to seeking out the most environmentally sound solutions for plastic waste.
 PCX takes plastic pledges from companies around the world and provides ways to offset those footprints through credible post-consumer plastic removal and processing systems.

-Nanette serves on the Board of Trustees of the WWF Philippines and on the Board of Directors of Winrock International in Virginia.
-She recently received the NGO Leadership Award and Social Innovation Leadership Award from the Philippines Leadership Awards.
-She was also honored as one of Forbes’ Heroes of Philanthropy.
+She serves on the Board of Trustees of the World Wildlife Fund Philippines and on the Board of Directors of Winrock International in Arlington, Virginia.
+She recently received the NGO Leadership Award and Social Innovation Leadership Award from the Philippines Leadership Awards and was honored as one of Forbes’ Heroes of Philanthropy.

 Tony is a teacher, thinker, and lawyer.
 His legal and governance expertise includes climate change, biodiversity, biosafety policy, mining, energy, forestry, indigenous peoples' rights, community based natural resources management, consensus building and negotiations, social accountability, local government, legal philosophy, and public ethics.
 He is currently Dean of the Ateneo School of Government.
 Previously he was a Senior Fellow and researcher at the World Resources Institute (WRI).
 From 1996-1998, he was the Undersecretary for Environment and Natural Resources of the Philippines.
 Tony is also a lead negotiator for the Philippines in the climate change negotiations.